redking/dzr-redux-workshop/src/exercises/exercise5.md

 ## Solution

-For an example solution, open branch `ex5-solution` on GitHub (or stash your changes and merge it into your master).
+For an example solution, open branch `ex5-solution` on GitHub (or stash your changes and checkout the solution branch).